Like the celebrated wines on which he’s built his reputation, Philippe Melka’s career has been influenced by soil.

 From humble beginnings with the Robert Mondavi “Great Chef” program to managing Zuni café in San Francisco, Sylvie decided to move to Los Angeles and work for Chef Joachim Splichal and Chef Fred Eric.
 She ultimately opened her own restaurant Bouchon Bistro Lyonnais with partner Sam Perrigo.
 The birth of her daughter energized Sylvie to return to Napa Valley where she worked with Donna and Giovanni Scala before becoming Winery Sales Director for Riedel for seven years.

-Longing to be closely involved with the right small winery, Sylvie’s dream came true in 2013 by joining Cherie and Philippe Melka as Director of Sales and Brand Manager for Melka Wines.
+Longing to be closely involved with the right small winery, Sylvie’s dream came true in 2013 by joining Cherie and Philippe Melka as Director of Sales and Brand Manager for Melka Estates.